HamzaEsadik/binary_trees/README.md

 ## Traversal Techniques
 Understanding how to traverse a binary tree is crucial.
 The traversal.c file provides implementations for three common traversal techniques in C: in-order, pre-order, and post-order.
 These functions help you explore the nodes of the tree in different orders.

+## Binary Search Trees
+A binary search tree (BST) is a type of binary tree that maintains the property that the key in each node must be greater than or equal to any key stored in the left sub-tree and less than or equal to any key stored in the right sub-tree.
+Explore the bst.c file to see how BSTs are implemented in C and how they differ from regular binary trees.